-Have you ever dreamed of working from your laptop in some exotic location?
+Have you ever dreamt of working from your laptop in some exotic location?
 Our Instagram heroes make it look so easy and glamorous… frolicking about all over the world from the beaches of Bali to the cafés in Tuscany with their inspirational memes, making 7 figures while they sleep.

-Surprisingly, though, the best lesson I’ve learned along the way is that there are tremendous benefits to location-independence even if you don’t ever leave your hometown.
+Surprisingly, though, the best lesson I’ve learned along the way is that there are tremendous business benefits to location-independence even if you don’t ever leave your hometown.
 But in order to share what I’ve learned and how I got here, you’ll have to bear with me while I start at the beginning and tell you a little bit about my personal story.

 How I became “location independent”